promt0/operating-system/README.md

 # Operating System
-An operating system written in arm64 and C. Created solely for learning purposes.
+An operating system written in C++.